lmayall-brighthealth/react-pdf-highlighter-plus/docs/freetext-highlights.md

 4. Click outside to save

 ### Moving a Note
-1. Grab the drag handle (left side with dots)
+1. Grab the drag handle icon (6-dot grid icon in toolbar)
 2. Drag to new position
 3. Release to save new position

+### Changing Style
+1. Click the palette icon in the toolbar
+2. Select background/text color from presets or use color picker
+3. Adjust font size and family as needed
+4. Changes are saved immediately via `onStyleChange`

 ## Data Structure